10 Ways to Minimize Your Exposure to Heavy Metal Toxic Foods

 Heavy metals accumulate in the body over time.
 Their harmful effects may not be immediate but can range from subtle symptoms to severe diseases.
 When levels of heavy metals reach a certain point, overall health can decline significantly, affecting the optimal functioning of the brain, kidneys, liver, heart, skin, reproductive organs, and other systems.
 Even individuals considered "healthy" and who follow proper dietary guidelines can suffer from serious health issues.

-Symptoms of acute heavy metal toxicity are easier to recognize compared to chronic exposure.
+Symptoms of acute heavy metal toxicity are easier to recognise compared to chronic exposure.
 Signs of acute toxicity may include

 On the other hand, symptoms of chronic low-level exposure to heavy metals are more subtle and can manifest as: